 410. Anthropological Methods.
 (S)

 A practicum in anthropological fieldwork, including exercises in participant observation, interviewing, framing a research question, analysis and interpretation of data.
 Prerequisite: ANT 200.

-Bastian, LeFevre, Guarasci
+Guarasci

 411. Archaeological Methods.
 (S)

 This course will provide students with hands-on training in archaeological field and laboratory methods.
 In the first half of the semester, participants will travel to a local field site and learn techniques of archaeological data recovery, including survey, mapping and excavation.
 In the second half of the course, the focus will be on lab analysis, including the processing and interpretation of artifacts recovered during the field component of the course.
 Special attention will be given to computer techniques applicable to archaeological analysis.
 Students should expect to spend time outdoors and to dedicate at least one or two weekend days to field trips.
 Levine, Smith

 490. Independent Study.

 Senior level independent study directed by the Anthropology staff.
 Permission of chairperson.
-TOPICS COURSES EXPECTED TO BE OFFERED IN 2021-2022 Anthropology of Melanesia.
-Divine Stories.
-Crisis, Care, Repair.
-ARABIC LANGUAGE Professor Carrie Landfried, Chair Christine N. Kalleeny Carrie Landfried Director and Teaching Professor of the Arabic Program Associate Professor of French and Francophone Studies Arabic is a rich and varied language spoken in over two dozen countries in the Middle East and North Africa.
+TOPICS COURSES EXPECTED TO BE OFFERED IN 2022-2023 Anthropology of the Violent.
+Archaeology of the British Isles.
+Anthropology of Music.
+Cult(ures) of Extinction.
+Medical Anthropology.
+ARABIC LANGUAGE Arabic is a rich and varied language spoken in over two dozen countries in the Middle East and North Africa.
 The Arabic Program at Arabic Franklin & Marshall focuses on developing students' communication skills in both spoken dialects (Egyptian) and Modern Standard Arabic (MSA) used in more formal contexts.
 Students begin reading and writing in Arabic during their first semester of study and continue to improve these skills along with their speaking and listening abilities throughout the Intermediate and Advanced level courses.
 Courses at all levels regularly integrate authentic materials and technology in order to introduce students to the history, politics, and culture of the Arab world.
 Students are strongly advised to take Arabic 101, 102, 201 and 202 prior to a semester of study abroad in an Arabic-speaking country.
 Most students who study abroad attend the CET program in Amman, Jordan or the Arabic Program at Middlebury Language Schools.
-An Area Studies minor in Middle Eastern Studies may be arranged in consultation with Professor Christine Kalleeny, Director, Arabic Language Program, or Professor Carrie Landfried, Chair of French, Francophone and Arabic Studies, and with the permission of the Director of International Studies, Professor Doug Anthony.
-Students interested in a joint major with another program should contact Professor Kalleeny.
 A list of regularly offered courses follows.
 Please note the key for the following abbreviations: (A) Arts; (H) Humanities; (S) Social Sciences; (N) Natural Sciences with Laboratory; (LS) Language Studies requirement; (NSP) Natural Science in Perspective; (NW) Non-Western Cultures requirement; (WP) World Perspectives.
 101. Beginning Arabic I.

 In this introductory course, students develop their oral communication skills in both colloquial and Modern Standard Arabic while learning how to read and write Arabic.
 By the end of the semester students will be able to use appropriate greetings and traditional expressions, introduce themselves and talk about their family and studies.
 For students with no prior knowledge of Arabic.
-Offered every Fall.

-Kalleeny

 102. Beginning Arabic II.